 Like a Boss

 My design business is just that — a business.
 And one where I support my clients and other marketing agencies who need a reliable, extremely creative, thinking designer.
-As a remote designer, I like to think of myself as part of your distributed team, or team that appears occasionally in person (but mostly I work out of my dedicated home office (click on the video below for a peek) or WeWork in NYC).
+As a remote designer, I like to think of myself as part of your distributed team, or team that appears occasionally in person (but mostly I work out of my dedicated home office or Luminary in NYC), using tools and strategies to keep your projects moving.

 But with all the news in the past weeks about Coronavirus, many people who aren’t used to working remotely or working with those who work remotely are being forced to adapt quickly to this temporary new normal.

-So I thought I would share some strategies and tools that make my remote working experience highly productive, more engaged, provides me with a better work/life balance, and gives me a greater overall quality of work.
+So I thought I would share some tools and strategies that make my remote working experience highly productive, more engaged, provides me with a better work/life balance, and gives me a greater overall quality of work.

 Tools for Remote Collaboration

-Remote work can feel isolating (which is why I hop into WeWork once or twice a week).
+Remote work can feel isolating (which is why I hop into Luminary once or twice a week).
 In order to stay connected, I rely on digital communications and team/project management tools:

 - Digital Project Management: Trello